IQGeo/utils-devrel-samples/Documents/NMT/Customer Connection - JavaScript/Customer_Connection_JavaScript_DeepDive.md

   - In `UpdateFeatures` the code checks what is the current feature selected in the application, and if that feature is either a Pole or an Address, the appropriate State Hook is updated
 - The second `useEffect` is called when the states `pole`, `customer`, or `dropCable` are updated.
 If any of these are not set we set the `disabled` state to `true.` This state is used to enable/disable the “Create” button.
 The button should only be enabled when all parameters needed to create to connection are set.

-Next there are three self-explanatory functions
+Next there are two self-explanatory functions

 ```
     const hideIntro = () => {